-- A living child or a descendant of a child: the statutory portion is 75% of the estate's net value. - A spouse or a parent, but not any children or their descendants: the statutory portion is 50% of the estate's net value. - No surviving spouse, parent, child or descendant of a child: the statutory portion is reduced to nil and all the estate can be disposed of by will.
+- A living child or a descendant of a child: the statutory portion is 75% of the estate's net value. - A spouse but not any children or their descendants: the statutory portion is 50% of the estate's net value. - No surviving spouse, child or descendant of a child: the statutory portion is reduced to nil and all the estate can be disposed of by will.